samgliu/stocksense/README.md

 - Backend API: http://localhost:8000
 - Airflow UI: http://localhost:8080

-### 4. Load data
+### 4. Load Data

 Use Airflow DAGs or manual scripts to:

-- Load SP500 CSV data into PostgreSQL
+- Load S&P 500 CSV data into PostgreSQL
 - Generate embeddings from summaries
 - Upload embeddings and metadata to Qdrant